PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 128 unique IDs, and 128 owner expressions.
 Public interfaces, artifacts, dependencies, and TensorFlow isolation are unchanged.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize final input/dynamic and static-shape cleanup

+The managed 24-result inventory next selects the unconsumed final input/dynamic composite and its immediately following recorded very-late final static-shape reconciliation.
+Both operations already consume the same `ModelIR` through the shared `ModelIRPassContext`.
+A future `run_final_input_dynamic_shape_cleanup()` owner can therefore execute the existing ten-child nested input/dynamic composite first, then call the public static-shape reconciler with `include_mutation_count=True`, and return both complete raw results without retaining the observation-only composite local.

+The boundary keeps `_advance_post_progress()` as its immediate predecessor and the unsupported-Split fallback assignment as its immediate successor.
+The conditional post-Split static-shape reconciliation remains a separate later route.
+Characterization fixes both nested final-input schemas, the two-counter shape schema, exact context/model/option forwarding, the lowerer compatibility wrapper, the existing final-input owner, and the independent post-Split route.

+Production remains unchanged pending the two-child owner.
+Focused and fixed 11-file affected sequential characterization report `3 passed, 1 xfailed` and `306 passed, 1 xfailed`; the sole expected failure requires the intentionally absent future owner.
+Standalone phase-store validation reports `2 passed`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The raw/managed inventory remains 26/24, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+No real-model conversion was repeated for this characterization.